For High School Seniors

 Many other students who apply to The Honors College with high school achievements slightly lower than these are admitted to The Honors College.
 Students whose applications have the most likelihood of being successful include:

-- those with a 90 or better average in their core academic subjects and an SAT or ACT score somewhere between 1200-1250 or 26-28
+- those with a 92 or better average in their core academic subjects and an SAT or ACT score somewhere lower than 1250 or 28

-- those with a record of taking honors and AP courses but whose core academic average is a bit below 90
+- those with a record of taking honors and AP courses but whose core academic average is somewhat below 92

 - those with an isolated semester grade or two below a B and with a strong academic record otherwise